npmcdn-to-unpkg-bot/notebook/NodeJS/Code_Samples/weather_request.md

 # Weather API Request

-This is a basic sample HTTP request made to the [openweathermap.org API](api.openweathermap.org).
+This is a basic sample HTTP request made to the [openweathermap](http://openweathermap.org/api) API.
 It returns a JSON object and logs the status of the request being made.
 It utilizes the _readline_ module to gather user input and request current weather information for the entered city name.

 ```javascript
 // Require Necessary Modules